Trump rails against electric cars in Michigan while his GOP challengers debate

 It was a different scene at Trump's event, filled with MAGA hats and pro-Trump signs.

-“The leaders aren’t listening to the members,” said Johnny Pentowski, a Trump supporter who was a member of the Teamsters Union before he retired as a truck driver earlier this year.
-“Let’s put it this way: There’s nothing I don’t like about Trump."
+“Let’s put it this way: There’s nothing I don’t like about Trump," said Johnny Pentowski, who was a member of the Teamsters Union before he retired as a truck driver earlier this year.

-Pentowski, 72, who lives in Eastpointe Michigan, also shared Trump’s skepticism of EVs.
-He said Biden was going to put people out of work.
+Pentowski, 72, who lives in Eastpointe Michigan, accused union leaders of failing to listen to their members and shared Trump’s skepticism of EVs.

 “You take away fossil fuels from a country, you’re taking away its lifeblood," he said.
 "Windmills and solars don’t do it.”